Skip to main content

 Harvest

-Harvest when the kernels are hard and bright and the husks are brown.
-Husk and hang to dry.
+Harvest ears when the plants and husks are dry but before a hard frost.
+The kernels should be hard and bright (popcorn kernels should be 13-14.4% moisture) and the husks should be brown.
+Peel the husks back and hang ears in a barn or high tunnel to dry.
 Do not box or bag ears when they are first harvested, or they may mold.
 Mold may occur on the husk and the ear if proper handling and storage techniques are not used.